apurvaa7/Python-Optimization/README.md

 # Python-Optimization
-Main optmization function in PuLP for optimizing course selection
+Main optimization function in PuLP for optimizing course selection